Jammy2211/PHY2039_2526/content/info/introductory_slides.md

 The module builds on the Python course you completed in your first year.

-The module is designed to accommodate this: we will cover all necessary background, and by the second or third week it won't make much difference how much Python you have studied previously.
+The first few weeks are a recap, and by the second or third week it won't make much difference how much Python you have studied previously.

 ---